 - Work evenings, weekends and overtime during peak times.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a distinct skill set, extensive instruction and ongoing qualifications.
+One of the most common misconceptions about HVAC is that it’s a blue-collar position.
+It requires a distinct skill set, specialized education and ongoing endorsements.

 - Avoid working at a desk or in an office.